acestream/ace-network-docs/docs/system-tokens/ace-stream-token.md

-# Ace Asset (XAS)
+# Ace Stream Token (AST)

-**Ace Asset (XAS)** is the utility token purposed to manage other network assets and protocols.
+**Ace Stream Token (AST)** is the utility token purposed to manage other network assets and protocols.

-XAS gives its owners some privileged rights:
+AST gives its owners some privileged rights:

 - voting for changes in protocols and smart-contracts (described [here][1])
 - voting for delegation of rights to "Oracles"